 This leads us to the real but unspoken problem many have with Christian Natural Law Theory: it seems unkind to those who want sex but don't want children, particularly homosexuals.
 To be clear, morality must, at some point, be unpleasant.
 It is not the purpose of moral teachings to make one feel good about their disordered appetites, but rather to make them feel uncomfortable about engaging in them.
 Christians define "freedom" as being able to control one's own body, instead of one's body controlling the person.
 It may seem unfair to tell homosexuals they need to be chaste, but the same rule applies to those who are fertile but don't want marriage and/or children.
 One can say that this rule is applied inconsistently and therefore discriminates against homosexuals.
 I do not deny that this is often the case in our current culture, but the proper solution is not to exempt the homosexuals, but rather to enforce it more consistently with heterosexuals.
 Too many Christians need to look at their own lives, lest their accusations against homosexuals be used against them at judgment time.
 Fornication is fornication, regardless of who engages in it.

 vii) Clarification: On a small matter, there is one mistake here Hank made that I think is understandable.
 Nonetheless, it needs to be corrected.
 Theological Virtues cannot come from reason, they need to be taught to us.
 Our need for God (as mentioned in the video) leads us to search for Him, which allows Him to teach us in ways that are not always obvious.
 Even pagans and atheists can potentially learn from Him.
 There is a difference between not knowing Jehovah and rejecting Jehovah.
 Classic philosophers did not believe in Jehovah, but neither did they reject Him.
 With varying degrees of clarity, Jehovah was still able to teach them.
 This is why their theories work so well with Christianity.
 The Fathers of Atheism and contemporary atheists, however, reject Jehovah, which is why their theories so quickly devolve.
-Friedrich Nietzsche and John-Paul Sartre, at least, recognized this to be true, even thought they didn't change their beliefs because of it.
+Friedrich Nietzsche and Jean-Paul Sartre, at least, recognized this to be true, even thought they didn't change their beliefs because of it.

 viii) Parting Shot: Finally, I think Hank's claim that Kantianism is a "better option" failed in epic fashion, but I'll talk in detail about that in the next video.